 Why Are Executive Functions Important?

-When it comes to the question “why are executive functions important?”
-I think Harvard summarizes it the best.
+When it comes to the question, “why are executive functions important?”
+I think Harvard summarizes it best:

 The statement by Harvard’s center for developing children is pretty heavy.
 It seems understanding the importance of executive functions will solve all of our world’s problems.
 Will helping our children develop executive functioning strategies at a young age be the solution to global warming, world hunger, violence, etc?
 I would argue that it wouldn’t hurt.
 However before I dive into one of my favorite topics, let’s understand what executive functions are.